bobisaperson1/arduino-audio-tools/examples/examples-stream/streams-generator-analog/README.md

-On the ESP32 the output is on the Pins GPIO26 and GPIO27
+On the ESP32 the output is on the Pins GPIO25 and GPIO26

 | PIEZO   |  ESP32           | UNO R4  |
 | --------| -----------------|---------|